Smile Brighter, Live Better

 Bridges can be removable or fixed.
 Removable bridges can be taken out and cleaned by patients, whereas fixed bridges are much like dental implants and become an integrated part of your smile.
 Bridges can be implanted into the jaw or under the gums.
 With so many options, it is essential to consult with Dr. Dogra about which type of bridge is best for you.

-Following a preventative plan of brushing at least twice per day and flossing at least once will help keep your natural teeth healthy and strong.
+Bridges can solve the issue of missing teeth.
+Similar to dentures, bridges replace gaps in Following a preventative plan of brushing at least twice per day and flossing at least once will help keep your natural teeth healthy and strong.
 However, a bridge can help restore your smile if you do lose teeth.

 ● Durability – many bridges will last 15 or more years with proper care